What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Friday third January: Anne with an E: the Last Season

-The fashionable sequence based mostly on LM Montgomery’s beloved sequence of novels returns for one final season, as Anne and her pals begin faculty functions and seek for romance.
+The fashionable sequence based mostly on LM Montgomery’s beloved sequence of novels returns for one final season, as Anne and her associates begin faculty functions and seek for romance.
 Watch on Netflix

 Thursday 2nd January: Spinning Out